gentdev/clarity-os/README.md

 This explains the principles behind Clarity OS and how to use it without turning it into another productivity system.

-### Step 3 — Start capturing
+### Step 3 — Identify your projects and start capturing
+Capture information in your notes.

-Use QuickAdd in Obsidian to capture:
+P.S.
+Use QuickAdd in Obsidian to capture faster using templates:
 - thoughts
 - meetings
 - articles